borkshop/go/README.md

   harness, which can be further customized with data attributes:
-  - `data-status-selector` provides a selector query for an html element used to display build and runtime status; without this, interactive (re)-running is not possible, and any build error log is simply logged to the console.
+  - `data-status-selector` provides a selector query for an html element used to display build and runtime status; without this, interactive (re)-running is not possible, and any build error replaces all body content.
   - `data-args` provides JSON-encoded command line arguments, and causes the wasm program to be immediately ran after compilation (disabling any interactive run prompting through the status element).